 Originally, the goal was to award a single scholarship of $2,500 annually to a young woman who embodied Julie’s spirit of service to others, work ethic, and commitment to achieving her goals.
 Some years, when the funds are sufficient, multiple scholarships are awarded.

-The Julie’s Helpers Memorial Scholarship has now awarded 13 scholarships to 12 young women (one of whom received scholarships in two consecutive years) providing nearly $24,000 to support their desire to return home and improve the lives of those in their communities.
+The Julie’s Helpers Memorial Scholarship has now awarded 16 scholarships providing nearly $27,000 to support their desire to return home and improve the lives of those in their communities.
 These extraordinary young women have shown strength, perseverance, commitment, and above all, a strong sense of service to their community.
-While overcoming a number of obstacles, each young woman is pursuing her own path to improving the lives of those in her community through their education in fields such as business and accounting, health and nutrition, engineering, psychology, and elementary education.
+While overcoming a number of obstacles, each young woman is pursuing her own path to improving the lives of those in her community through their education in fields such as business and accounting, health and nutrition, engineering, psychology, nursing and elementary education.